GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Modern browsers automatically prompt and set focus if you miss a required field.
 No JavaScript required!

-[Video or screenshot of built-in browser prompting — Safari desktop is good]
+[Video or screenshot of built-in browser prompting—Safari desktop is good]

 ## CSS for fingers and thumbs